 SERVICE TO LGBTI & EDUCATION COMMUNITY

 In addition to my academic work, I am patron of two charities, LGBT History Month and FFLAG.
-I also serve on the board of trustees of Schools Out UK and the national board for LGBT Youth Scotland and board of trustees for TIE.
+I also serve on the board of trustees of Schools Out UK, the national board for LGBT Youth Scotland and board of trustees for TIE.
 Previously, I served as chair of trustees for Ditch the Label (2013-2016).
 From 2010 to 2015 I served on the American Psychological Association's (APA) Fellows Committee (Vice-Chair, 2010-2011; Chair, 2011-2012) assessing applications for fellow status within the APA.
 Since 2014, I have also been a judge for the TES awards, and in 2016 I was lead judge for alternative provision (special schools, PRUs and hospital schools).
 I currently chair the Scottish Government's Reporting and Monitoring of Bullying in Schools Working Group (RAMBIS) which has made a series of recommendations on the reporting of bullying in Scotland's schools (including the independent sector) and oversees their implementation.

 BOOKS & REPORTS